aws-samples/aws-lambda-clickhouse/README.md

         -u '<AWS_ACCESS_KEY>:<AWS_SECRET_KEY>'
         -d 'SELECT * FROM table LIMIT 5;'
     ```
+    Or use Postman for graphical UI.
-1. See your query execution results in the HTTP response body
+1. Get your query execution results in the HTTP response body

 Check the [guide](#issue-queries) for more querying options.